13:55-14:00 Welcome

 This mini-course will discuss constructions of and obstructions to rationality and stable rationality for threefolds.
 Techniques will include the intermediate Jacobian, Brauer groups, and the decomposition of the diagonal.
 We will focus first on complex varieties but will mention generalizations to non-closed fields.
 If time allows, we will touch on new results on cubic threefolds due to Engel, de Gaay Fortman, and Schreieder and others.

-In this course we will introduce Campana’s special varieties, motivated by his conjectures on the potential density of rational and integral points.
+In this course we will introduce Campana’s notion of special varieties, motivated by his conjectures on potential density of rational and integral points.

 The D-equivalence conjecture of Bondal-Orlov predicts that birational smooth projective Calabi-Yau varieties are derived equivalent.
 Although this conjecture is wide open in general, in recent years much progress of this conjecture has been made for hyper-Kahler/holomorphic symplectic varieties (Namikawa, Kawamata, Kaledin, Halpern-Leistner, etc.) through various techniques.
 The purpose of this lecture series is to discuss the recent proof of the D-equivalence conjecture for hyper-Kahler varieties of K3[n]-type, based on my joint work with Davesh Maulik, Qizheng Yin, and Ruxuan Zhang.
 A key ingredient in the proof is the theory of hyperholomorphic bundles (by Verbitsky, Buskin, and Markman), where the transcendental aspect of the hyper-Kahler structure plays a crucial role.
 If time permits, further applications will be discussed.